What is Giving Compass?

 Giving Compass' Take:

-• Project Lead the Way is an Indianapolis-based nonprofit that helps publish curricula on STEM learning which takes an active problem-solving approach in education.
+• Project Lead the Way (PLTW) is an Indianapolis-based nonprofit that publishes STEM curricula with the support of philanthropic partners.

-• This program/curricula now serves five million students across the U.S. How can donors help elevate this project?
-What STEM learning opportunities are available in your community?
+• PLTW serves five million students across the U.S. How can donors help elevate this STEM project and others like it?
+What STEM programs are available in your community?

 • Check out the donor guide on how to support STEM education.